 ЕМТ

 ADVANCED

 сс

-PARAMEDIC

-- CPR, ALS treatment, and transport to an emergency department may be withheld in an apneic and pulseless patient that meets ANY one of the following: - Presence of a valid MOLST, eMOLST, or DNR indicating that no resuscitative efforts are desired by the patient - Patient exhibiting signs of obvious death as defined by ANY of the following: - Body decomposition - Rigor mortis - Dependent lividity - Injury not compatible with life (e.g. decapitation, burned beyond recognition, massive open or penetrating trauma to the head or chest with obvious organ destruction, etc) - Patient who is pulseless and apneic with no organized cardiac activity on ECG following blunt or penetrating traumatic injury - Cardiopulmonary arrest patients in whom the mechanism of injury does not correlate with clinical condition, suggesting a nontraumatic cause of the arrest, are excluded from this criterion - Patient who has been submerged for greater than one hour in any water temperature - If a patient meets any of the aforementioned criteria, resuscitation efforts may be withheld, even if they have already been initiated.
+- CPR, ALS treatment, and transport to an emergency department may be withheld in an apneic and pulseless patient that meets ANY one of the following: - Presence of a valid MOLST, eMOLST, or DNR indicating that no resuscitative efforts are desired by the patient - Patient exhibiting signs of obvious death as defined by ANY of the following: - Body decomposition - Rigor mortis - Dependent lividity - Injury not compatible with life (e.g. decapitation, burned beyond recognition, massive open or penetrating trauma to the head or chest with obvious organ destruction, etc.) - Patient who is pulseless and apneic with no organized cardiac activity on ECG following significant blunt or penetrating traumatic injury - Cardiopulmonary arrest patients in whom the mechanism of injury does not correlate with clinical condition, suggesting a nontraumatic cause of the arrest, are excluded from this criterion - Patient who has been submerged for greater than one hour in any water temperature - If a patient meets any of the aforementioned criteria, resuscitation efforts may be withheld, even if they have already been initiated.
 If any pads, patches, or other medical equipment have been applied, they should be left in place - Notify law enforcement.
-The patient may be covered, and if allowed by law enforcement, may be moved to an adjacent private location.
-If there is any concern for suspicious activity, the patient should not be otherwise disturbed
+The patient may be covered and, if allowed by law enforcement, may be moved to an adjacent private location.
+If there is any concern for suspicious activity, the patient should not be disturbed

-- See also "General: Advance Directives" protocol, as indicated - If the above criteria can be met by BLS, ALS is not required for the determination of obvious death - Copies of the MOLST form should be honored - A copy of the DNR, MOLST, or eMOLST form should be attached to the PCR and retained by the agency whenever practical - If a patient with a DNR (stand-alone DNR form, or as directed by a MOLST or eMOLST form) is a resident of a nursing home and expires during transport back to that facility, contact the receiving staff to determine if they are willing to accept the patient.
+- Significant blunt or penetrating trauma includes meeting criteria set forth in step one, two, or three of the trauma triage criteria (Resource: Trauma Triage CDC) - See also "General: Advance Directives" protocol, as indicated - If the above criteria can be met by BLS, ALS is not required for the determination of obvious death - Copies of the MOLST form should be honored - A copy of the DNR, MOLST, or eMOLST form should be attached to the PCR and retained by the agency whenever practical - If a patient with a DNR (stand-alone DNR form, or as directed by a MOLST or eMOLST form) is a resident of a nursing home and expires during transport back to that facility, contact the receiving staff to determine if they are willing to accept the patient.
 If not, return the patient to the sending facility.
 A copy of the DNR, MOLST, or eMOLST must be attached to the PCR and retained by the agency for all transports from a sending facility to a nursing home